-How to prepare your chickens for winter isn’t especially intuitive, and many people may take steps that can actually make things more difficult for their flock rather than helping them to become cold weather chickens!
-Choosing cold hardy breeds (if you live in an area of cold winters) is certainly an important first step!
-But presuming you’ve already made good breed choices, you’ll also want to know what NOT to do for your cold weather chickens.
+How to prepare your chickens for winter isn't especially intuitive.
+In fact, many people may take steps that can actually make things more difficult for their flock rather than helping them to become cold weather chickens!
+Choosing cold-hardy breeds (if you live in an area of cold winters) is certainly an important first step!
+But presuming you've already made good breed choices, you'll also want to know what NOT to do for your cold-weather chickens.

 1. Don't keep your chickens closed up in their coop when it's cold.

 Good cold weather chickens can be allowed to decide when they want to stay in or come out.
 You might think that your chickens won't want to go outside in the snow, and sometimes that's true.
 Some of your chickens will hate it, and will stay inside most of the day, but others won't mind it at all.